-9.2.0.1 A Conservation Area is 'an area of special architectural or historic interest, the character and appearance of which it is desirable to preserve or enhance' and was established under the Planning (Listed Buildings and Conservation Areas) Act 1990.

-9.2.0.2 Turning the Plough and its revision designated Tysoe as a priority parish for its ridge and furrow landscape which is considered to be important to the village's heritage [37].
+- 9.2.0.1 A Conservation Area is 'an area of special architectural or historic interest, the character and appearance of which it is desirable to preserve or enhance' and was established under the Planning (Listed Buildings and Conservation Areas) Act 1990. - 9.2.0.2 Turning the Plough and its revision designated Tysoe as a priority parish for its ridge and furrow earthworks which are considered to be a key reminder of how the village's built environment and its agricultural landscape interacted through time [37].
 Housing Policy 2 (Site Allocations), also weights this aspect of our landscape as a material consideration.
 Recent destruction of ridge and furrow by landowners is to be deeply regretted and landowners will be encouraged to protect this unique landscape feature.